bpuig/laravel-subby/docs/v5.x/models/plan-subscription-model.md

 $user->subscription('main')->recordFeatureUsage('social_profiles');
 ```

+When recording feature `canUseFeature` is already called within the function, so you do not have to check every time.
+Exception is thrown if subscriber cannot use the feature.

 The `recordFeatureUsage` method accepts 3 parameters: the first one is the feature's tag, the second one is the quantity
 of uses to add (default is `1`), and the third one indicates if the addition should be incremental (default behavior),
 when disabled the usage will be overridden by the quantity provided.

-E.g.:
+::: details Click me to view example code

 ```php
 // Increment by 1